jd-alexander/flender/README.md

 @MobileRequired
 ```

-If for some reason you want toast to be shown eg. using Flender in a service class then simply pass silent as a parameter to
-the respective annotation
+If for some reason you don't want toast to be shown eg. using Flender in a service class then simply pass silent as a parameter to the respective annotation
 ```java
 @WiFiRequired("Silent")

 @InternetRequired("Silent")
 ```

-If yoo want to trigger custom actions based on the annotation being used you can use one of the listeners associated each annotation.
+If you want to trigger custom actions based on the annotation being used you can use one of the listeners associated each annotation.

 ```java